Saturday May 7 Obedience and Rally

 Liberty also showed a wonderful trick where she held the American Flag in her mouth, sat up, and waved to the Troops.

 MBKC Members and their dogs, train, perform & serve in many areas, including conformation, obedience, agility, fieldwork, herding, therapy, rescue, and tracking, just to name a few.
-The Club meets for a business meeting the 3rd Monday of every month, 6:45pm at DeBrut's K-9 Training Center, located between Bend and Redmond.
-Except for in August (we hold our Member's Picnic) and in December (we do a Christmas celebration).
+The Club meets for a business meeting the 3rd Monday of every month, 6:45pm at Pleasant Ridge Community Hall, 7067 SW Canal Blvd., Redmond, OR 97756.
+Except for in August (we hold our Member's Picnic) and in December we have our Annual meeting and a a Christmas celebration.